Infineon/core-make/README.md

 # Core GNU make Build System

-## This version of the core-make library is a Beta release to support 20829B0 devices only.
-Do not use it for production development or in applications targeting other devices.

 ## Overview

 This repo provides the core make build files and scripts for building and programming ModusToolbox applications.
 Builds can be run either through a command-line interface (CLI) or through the Eclipse IDE for ModusToolbox.